|Thanksgiving Day Greetings (Photo credit: Wikipedia)|

 Looking over last year's post, I made the claim that Thanksgiving is regarded as something of a religious holiday by many believers.
 I offered no real support for this claim aside from personal experience, so I'd like to do so now by calling your attention to some excellent material on the subject:

-- "Thanks, but No Thanks" from Militant Atheism
+- "Thanks, but No Thanks" (update: post no longer available) from Militant Atheism

 - "Affirmation of faith and thanks giving" from de-conversion